sajadparcham/Atlas/README.md

 <p align="center">

-Built with ❤️ for the AI Engineering community.
+Built with ❤️ for the AI Engineering community and thank you.

 </p>